 At the Cherwell boathouse, I sat on a rough bench facing the river and stared into the green waters.
 It was a fifteen-minute walk from my college room, a very pleasant walk through a treelined path with the boughs overhead making a wide canopy through which the sunlight fell in cool green beams on the ground.
-It reminded me of one of my favourite places in literature, the world between worlds in The Chronicles of Narnia, which, as we all know, is one of the most beautiful metaphors for a library.
+It reminded me of one of my favourite places in literature, the world between worlds in The Chronicles of Narnia – one of the most beautiful metaphors that was ever written for a library.

 I remember someone’s quote that happiness was a library and a garden.
 Which is true.
 But to sit by the banks of a river in silence gives something more valuable than happiness – tranquility.
 Watching the placid green waters of the Cherwell (which the college warns is infested with water-rats, among other things), I felt an immense sense of peace.